Workout Volume Calculator

 Why does a bodyweight exercise have a load value?

 Marked bodyweight rows estimate an equivalent load from body weight and either the expression in the load cell or the movement-name fallback.
-This helps mixed logs compare push-ups, pull-ups, lunges, and loaded lifts in one ledger.
+This makes mixed logs easier to compare, but the estimate should not be treated as measured force.

 Compare cautiously.
 Load volume is most meaningful across similar movements and similar technique.
-For broad program balance, use Group Targets and hard-set counts alongside the load-volume totals.
+For broader program balance, read Group Targets and hard-set counts alongside the load-volume totals.

-Why is a muscle group marked below range when the tonnage is high?
+Why is a group below range when tonnage is high?

 The range flag uses projected weekly hard sets, not total tonnage.
 A heavy low-set movement can produce a large volume number while still staying below the selected weekly hard-set range.